The idea of artificial general intelligence as we know it today starts with a dot-com blowout on Broadway.

 “Belief in AGI is like belief in magic.
 It is a way of abandoning rational thought and expressing hope/fear for something that cannot be understood.”

 It certainly doesn’t help the pro-AGI camp when someone like de Garis, who is also an outspoken supporter of “masculist” and anti-Semitic views, has an article in Goertzel’s AGI book alongside ones by serious researchers like Hutter and Jürgen Schmidhuber—sometimes called “the father of modern AI.”
-If many in the AGI camp see themselves as AI’s torch-bearers, many outside it see them as card-carrying lunatics, throwing thoughts on AI into a blender with ideas about the Singularity (the point of no return when self-improving machines outstrip human intelligence), brain uploads, transhumanism, and the apocalypse.
+If many in the AGI camp see themselves as AI’s torch-bearers, many outside it see them as card-carrying crazies, throwing thoughts about AI into a blender with wild claims about the Singularity (the point of no return when self-improving machines outstrip human intelligence), brain uploads, transhumanism, and the apocalypse.

 “I’m not bothered by the very interesting discussion of intelligences, which we should have more of,” says Togelius.
 “I’m bothered by the ridiculous idea that our software will suddenly one day wake up and take over the world.”

 Why does it matter?

 A few decades ago, when AI failed to live up to the hype of Minsky and others, the field crashed more than once.
 Funding disappeared; researchers moved on.
 It took many years for the technology to emerge from what were known as “AI winters” and reassert itself.
 That hype, though, is still there.